 - Looking at the uterus.
-You may have an ultrasound, which uses sound waves and a computer screen to make a picture of the uterus.
+You may have an ultrasound, which uses sound waves and a computer screen to show a picture of your baby inside the womb.
 Or you may have a hysteroscopy.
 This is when your provider inserts a special scope through the cervix to see your uterus.
 Or you may have a hysterosalpingography, which is an X-ray of the uterus.

 Talk to your provider about these tests.